pieroproietti/penguins-blog/source/_posts/penguins-eggs-presentation.md

 You can find the user manual in differnt languages [english](./english.html), [italiano](./italiano.html), [português](./portugues.html) and informations, curiosities, [forum](https://penguins-eggs.net).

-There is a series of easy [video terminal](https://penguins-eggs.net/terminal/) expamples too.
+There is a series of easy [video terminal](https://penguins-eggs.net/terminal/) examples too.

 ![presentation](/images/presentation.png)